Frequently Asked Questions

 Please come in and speak with us.
 A successful request for rezoning depends upon a number of factors, including the Future Land Use Plan, the land uses presently surrounding your property, and the existing zoning in the vicinity.
 Although nothing is certain, we can try to give you an idea on if the Planning Commission will be agreeable to your request.

 Because of state law, all rezoning requests require multiple steps and a number of months to process.
-Your request will first be considered by the Township Planning Commission, and then by the County Planning Commission; each commission recommends to the Township Board whether the request should be approved.
+Your request will first be considered by the Township Planning Commission who may recommend to the Township Board whether the request should be approved.
 The Township Board is the ultimate authority in granting a rezoning request.

 It depends on what type of future land use is identified in the Comprehensive Plan.
 The Comprehensive Plan identifies varying intensities of future residential and commercial areas, on which rezoning decisions are based.
 For example, if the Comprehensive Plan calls for medium-density residential in your area, it's unlikely that a request for rezoning to commercial will be granted.